 Everyone should be doing backups, right?
-Especially if you run a SaaS business and store customers' data.

 But that's not the biggest problem.
 The biggest mistake I've seen people make is - protecting themselves from the wrong disaster.

 Ask yourself: What is that "data loss" you're protecting yourself from?

 We subconsciously focus on the "movie-like" threats, like an evil hacker bringing down a server from their dark basement.
 Hijacking and then deleting important data by using some secret NSA/CIA backdoor in the operating system.
 Or at least an earthquake destroying your datacenter.

 While in real life it's probably something much more prosaic: untested code, a tired sysadmin, a user deleting their own files, a developer pushing code to the wrong branch, an angry ex-employee deleting stuff after being let go...

 We've been running a SaaS helpdesk app for almost 10 years and we had our share of data losses.
 While no data was actually lost forever (we managed to recover every time), our humble stats goes like this:

 Those #4 and #5 are the ones you should prepare yourself for.
 These are going to be your biggest threat.
 Not a hurricane, not an earthquake, not a hardware failure and not a hacker attack.
 And one of the most popular requests from customers is going to be "help, I just deleted something".
 Meaning, most of the time your "restore" procedure is not actually restoring lost data, but rolling it back to a previous state (while keeping some of it "recent").